kdoore/CS2335-Gitbook/project-1-game-controller.md

 ###Declare, Initialize, Modify

-    - **Declare:** Object Reference variables that will refer to GameObjects we want to control in our script, at the top of the class definition.
+    - **Declare:** At the top of our class definition, we declare Object Reference variables that will refer to GameObjects we want to control in our script.

 ```java
 private GameObject startButton, gameOverPanel;

 ```
-     - **Initialize:**   Next, in Start(), we need to find 2 gameObjects by name, a UI-Panel, and UI-Button.
+     - **Initialize:**   In Start(), we need to find 2 gameObjects by name, a UI-Panel, and UI-Button, once we've initialized this connection between our object-reference variable and the GameObject in the scene, then we can use this variable to toggle the value of setActive( true / false ), throughout the lifetime of the scene.

 ```java